mozilla-services/tecken/docs/frontend.rst

-If you ever run and build the frontend outside of Docker you end up with a directory ``frontend/node_modules`` which is ignored by git but is still part of the current working directory that Docker serves up and will cause things like ``make build`` be excessively slow since the directory can end up north of 100MB.
+If you ever run and build the frontend outside of Docker you end up with a directory ``frontend/node_modules`` which is ignored by git but is still part of the current working directory that Docker serves up and will cause things like ``just build`` be excessively slow since the directory can end up north of 100MB.

 If you have a ``frontend/node_modules`` directory, feel free to delete it.